Thieves strike priceless treasure trove in Dresden museum heist | DW | 25.11.2019

 Across 10 highly-decorated rooms, about 3000 pieces of jewellery and other masterpieces made of gold, silver, precious stones, ivory and other valuable materials are displayed.

-The building was damaged in WWII but has been repaired.
+The building was damaged in WWII but was subqequently repaired.
 Since its reopening in September 2006, it has been one of Dresden's tourist magnets.

 aw/rt (dpa, AFP)